TurakhiaLab/TALCO/README.md

 (**ToDo**)

 ## **Getting Help**
 We appreciate any feedback and suggestions.
-Feel free to raise an issue or submit a pull request on Github or contact Sumit Walia (swalia AT ucsd DOT edu).
+Feel free to raise an issue or submit a pull request on GitHub or contact Sumit Walia (swalia AT ucsd DOT edu).